Content on this page requires a newer version of Adobe Flash Player.

 Waterton Parks Inn & Resorts present an adventure in your own backyard with the Triple Crown of Waterton.

-We challenge you to complete three world class hiking trail; Crypt Lake, Akamina Ridge and the Alderson-Carthew Summit in one summer.
+We challenge you to complete three world class hiking trails; Crypt Lake, Akamina Ridge and the Alderson-Carthew Summit in one summer.

 Challengers also have the option of purchasing packages at the Aspen Village Inn for a bed and hot shower in between hikes.